A Fast Algorithm Finding the Shortest Reset Words: Experiments

 \subsection{Computations}

 In the experiments we have used the standard model of random automata, where for each state and each letter all the possible transitions are equiprobable.
 A~random automaton with $n$ states and 2 input letters can be then represented as a~sequence of $2n$ uniformly random natural numbers from $[0,n-1]$.
-To generate high quality random sequences we have used the~WELL number generator \cite{PLM2006} (variants 1024 and 19937) seeded by random bytes from \t{/dev/random} device.
-We have computed exact results for automata up to $7$ states by checking all of them.
-For each $8 \le n \le 100$ we checked one million automata, for each $101 \le n \le 220$ we checked $10 000$ automata and $1000$ for each $n$ in $\{225, 230, \ldots, 300\}$.

-The computations have been performed mostly on 16 computers with Intel(R) Core(TM) i7-2600 CPU 3.40GHz 4 cores and 1GB of RAM with occasionally support of up to 15 computers with Intel(R) Core(TM) i3 CPU 540 3.07GHz 2 cores and 4GB of RAM.
+To generate high quality random sequences we have used the~WELL number generator \cite{PLM2006} (variants 1024 and 19937) seeded by random bytes from \texttt{/dev/random} device.
+For comparison, recall that Skvortsov and Tipikin, in their experimental study \cite{ST2011}, have generated and checked the following numbers of random automata: 2000 automata for each $n \in \{1, 2, \ldots , 20, 25, 30, \ldots , 50\}$, 500 automata for each $n \in \{55, 60, 65, 70\}$, and 200 automata for each $n\in \{75, 80, \ldots, 100\}$.
+In our experiment, up to $7$ states, we have computed exact results checking all automata.
+For each $8 \le n \le 100$ we checked one million automata, and for each $101 \le n \le 260$ and $n = 265, 270, \ldots, 320$ we checked $10 000$ automata.
+Our computations have been performed mostly on 16 computers with Intel(R) Core(TM) i7-2600 CPU 3.40GHz 4 cores and 16GB of RAM.
 The algorithm was implemented in C++ and compiled with g++.
 Distributed computations were managed by a dedicated server and clients applications written in Python.